-Represented developer of transit oriented development project involving commuter parking garage, commercial space and 200 dwelling units, involving land and easement acquisitions, permitting matters, development agreement negotiations with the State of Connecticut Department of Transportation, affordable housing plans and common interest community documentation.
+Representation of developer of transit oriented development project involving commuter and private parking garages, commercial space and 200 dwelling units, involving land and easement acquisitions, permitting matters, development agreement negotiations with the State of Connecticut Department of Transportation, affordable housing plans and common interest community documentation

 Represented developer in the development of Blue Back Square, a 600,000-square foot, $200 million mixed-use real estate development project in West Hartford, Connecticut, involving private improvements, public garages, infrastructure and streetscape improvements, condominium creation, construction and permanent financing, asset management and disposition

-Represented lenders in resolving or avoiding contested foreclosure and lender liability litigation and Chapter 11 proceedings by positioning lenders to negotiate and close complex reorganizations of troubled multi-family property and mixed-use property through creative adaptation of a limited liability company and restructuring covenants which assured lenders virtually complete control over the projects and their financing
+Represented lenders in resolving or avoiding contested foreclosure and lender liability litigation and Chapter 11 proceedings by positioning lenders to negotiate and close complex reorganizations of troubled multi-family property and mixed-use property through creative structures

 Partners in Change Award, Hartford Area Habitat for Humanity